litwellchi/litwellchi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👤 Biography
 Rongyu is a second-year dual Ph.D. candidate at **Nanjing University** and **The Hong Kong Polytechnic University**, where he is co-supervised by [Prof. Yuan Du](https://iscl.nju.edu.cn/42925/list.htm) and [Prof. Dan Wang](https://www4.comp.polyu.edu.hk/~csdwang/).
 He is now a visiting student at **Peking University** under the supervision of [Prof. Shanghang Zhang](https://www.shanghangzhang.com).
 Previously, he received the M.Phil. degree from **The Chinese University of Hong Kong, Shenzhen**, supervised by [Prof. Fangxin Wang](https://mypage.cuhk.edu.cn/academics/wangfangxin/), the B.Mang. and B.Eng. degree from the joint program of **Beijing University of Posts and Telecommunications** and **Queen Mary University of London**.
-He has published over 10 papers in top-tier CCF-A and CAS-Q1 international conferences and journals such as CVPR, AAAI, TMC, and TCSVT, etc.
+He has published over 10 papers in top-tier CCF-A and CAS-Q1 international conferences and journals such as Nature Computational Science, CVPR, AAAI, TMC, and TCSVT, etc.

 Feel free to reach out, or learn more from [My CV](assets/curriculum_vitae.pdf).